abc123me/arduino_irig/README.md

 Support for both IRIG A and IRIG B, however the library does not support IRIG with year nor SBS in either IRIG A or IRIG B mode.

-***Warning*** Some embedded processors could have trouble with IRIG A due to its 100 microsecond precision requirement, a >50MHz processor is recommended, however I have been able to rather easily generate valid IRIG A signals on an Arduino Uno
+***Warning*** Some embedded processors could have trouble with IRIG A due to its 100 microsecond precision requirement, a >50MHz processor is recommended, however I have been able to rather easily generate valid IRIG A signals on an Arduino Uno, but when they are not always properly received

 ## Documentation
 ### IRIG Timecode structure